LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 Following submission of the ETA 9089, the PERM application may be approved, audited or denied.

-30% of PERM filings are audited.
 Safeguard against PERM issues by contacting Envoy for information on how our proprietary and specialized PERM process can help organize, manage and monitor all aspects of the certification process.
-Call us at (855) 847-2669 or visit us at www.envoyglobal.com/about-us/contact.
+See how you can modernize your PERM recruitment process.